Primary Information for parents booklet 2025

 I already have an older child attending my preferred school, do I still have to apply?

-You must still make an application for your preferred school regardless of whether or not you have an elder child at the school.
+You must still make an application for your preferred school regardless of whether you have an elder child at the school.
 Available places are then allocated using the relevant admission arrangements.
 Please note that there is no guarantee that a younger sibling will obtain a place at the same school as an elder sibling.

 My child is in year 2 at an infant school in Staffordshire, what do I need to do?